jbmitch/transit-gateway/editing-gateway.md

 ![Editing your configuration](images/7-editingGlobaltoLocalTG.png "Editing your configuration")

-Changing your transit gateway's routing type from Global to Local requires that any connections that are not local to the transit gateway's location be deleted for the action to succeed.
+To change a transit gateway's routing type from Global to Local, you must delete any connections that are not local to the transit gateway's location.
 {: important}